jacksonbenete/nfl-rushing/README.md

 and turn the Lng field into an integer for easier sorting later.

-I did a process of data validation to analyse the provided data to see if any other fields could have a bitstring where a numeric value was expected.
+I did a process of data validation to analyse the provided data to see if any other fields would have a bitstring where a numeric value was expected.

 To extract all fields that have at least one value as bitstring, do: